 - Criminal Background Check

 - Praxis Information

-Exceptions to program requirements in the College of Education will be granted only for very extenuating circumstances.
+Exceptions to program requirements in the College of Education will be granted only for extenuating circumstances.
 The student's advisor, the department head, and the dean of the college must approve the exception.
 Any exception to teaching internship policies must also be approved by the director of Clinical Field-Based Instruction.
 For admission to Teacher Education, no exceptions will be made for failing to make passing scores on Core.
 All exception requests must be filed in the Dean's Office (309 Allen Hall) before the last day to add a class for the semester.

 For students in teacher education, grades of D will not be accepted in their professional education courses, academic majors, or concentration areas.
 Teacher education students must also make grades of C or higher in the following university core courses: English Composition I & II and algebra or a higher math.
 For non-teacher education students, the policy regarding D grades will be determined by each department.

 - Probation, Suspension, and Dismissal from Teacher Education programs

 - Professional Education Courses

 - Field Experiences and Clinical Practice by program

 - Add/Drop, Major Change, and Grade Appeals in the College of Education